University of Virginia School of Education and Human Development

-The School of Education and Human Development is a public school of education in the United States, on the campus of the University of Virginia in Charlottesville.
+The University of Virginia School of Education and Human Development is a public school of education in Charlottesville, Virginia, United States.
 The School of Education and Human Development offers professional programs designed to prepare individuals for a variety of careers related to the practice of education.
 The current Dean of the School of Education and Human Development is Stephanie J. Rowley.

 History

 The School of Education and Human Development, founded with two professorships in 1905, was endowed by gifts of $100,000 from John D. Rockefeller and $50,000 from the State General Education Fund.
-The School was originally named for Dr. Jabez Lamar Monroe Curry, who has a mixed legacy due to his contributions to public education and support for slavery and racial segregation.
+The school was originally named for Jabez Lamar Monroe Curry.
+Curry, a proponent of segregated public schools, was a White supremacist who supported enslavement of Black people and secession of the South from the United States.
+The University of Virginia Board of Visitors voted to drop Curry's name in 2020 because he was a "slaveholder, Confederate leader and opposed integrated schools."

-In 1919, the School was placed upon a professional basis similar to that of the Schools of Law, Medicine, and Engineering.
-In 1950, a graduate division was established, offering the degrees of Master of Education and Doctor of Education.
+In 1919, the school was placed upon a professional basis similar to that of the schools of law, medicine, and engineering.
+In 1950, a graduate division was established, offering the degrees of master of education and doctor of education.
 An Education Specialist degree was approved and initiated in 1974.
-The School continues to function as a department of the Graduate School of Arts and Sciences, offering the Master of Arts in Teaching and Doctor of Philosophy degrees.
+The school continues to function as a department of the Graduate School of Arts and Sciences, offering the Master of Arts in Teaching and Doctor of Philosophy degrees.

 In 1968, the School of Education and Human Development entered a period of rapid growth.
 By the mid 1970s, the faculty had increased to approximately 120 members, and there are now more than 20 specialized programs.